 When propane comes out of the ground, it is a gas.
 But when it is put under pressure, it becomes a liquid.
 A lot more liquid can be put into a tank than gas.
-A tank of propane gas might last a week.
-The same sized tank of liquid propane could last five years!
+Liquid propane has 270 times more energy than propane as a gas!
+If a tank of propane gas lasted a day, the same sized tank of liquid propane would last 270 days - almost a year.

-Liquid propane is portable-that means it is easy to move from place to place.
-We use small tanks of liquid propane for our barbecue grills.
-One tank can last all summer.
+Liquid propane is portable - that means it is easy to move from place to place.
+We use small tanks of liquid propane for our barbecue grills and on recreational vehicles.
+Some vehicles at airports, like the powerful tugs that push jets and the vehicles moving baggage, also use propane.